 A lack of carbohydrates can even have an impact on mental function.
 Many keto dieters report a “brain fog” that includes memory loss and trouble focusing.
 In clinical nutrition, these and other symptoms are collectively known as “keto flu.”
 The risk is particularly high for people who are in their first week of the keto diet.

 There are far too many factors involved in individual weight loss to predict with any certainty how long it will take to shed the pounds.
 Generally, you’ll need to adhere to a caloric deficit of around 500 calories per day.
 At this rate, you should start to see noticeable weight loss after anywhere from 10 to 21 days.
 Some may meet their weight loss goals sooner, while others may take a bit longer.
-Keep in mind that water weight is often the first thing the body sheds in the first week when grams of carbs are restricted, meaning the scale may not give you an accurate portrayal of how your body burns fat.
+Keep in mind that water weight is often the first thing the body sheds in the first week when grams of carbs are restricted, as for every 1 gram of carbohydrates that are stored, 3 grams of water are stored with it.
+That’s why the scale may not give you an accurate portrayal of how much body weight is actually lost.
+This also means that, when carbohydrates are introduced back into the diet, that water weight will come back with them, which is completely normal and healthy.

 Sustainability is a more important factor than short-term weight loss results or timing, however.
 Although it comes with certain risk factors for those who may be sensitive to fats, the keto diet is a preferred choice for many who feel that it presents a more manageable style of eating.